 - Moving the joint slowly through the full range of motion will help to restore your flexibility and promote healing.

-- Avoid any extreme stretching until such time as the swelling and pain have disappeared.
+- Avoid any extreme stretching until the swelling and pain have disappeared.